riddhiKakadiya/bright-box/README.md

 Main features of the project:

-1.Home page of the Application shows latest news feed is loaded using API call.

-2.Search option for stocks provided.

-3.Shows trending stocks.

-4.Built in support for cryptocurrency

-5.User can make their own account, wherein they have buying ,selling options.
+1.User can make their own account, wherein they have buying ,selling options.
 Daily ,monthly and weekly live insights shown graphically

+2.Home page of the Application shows latest news feed is loaded using API call.

+3.Search option for stocks provided.

+4.Shows trending stocks.

+5.Built in support for cryptocurrency

-6. Application also maintains user's portfolio.
+6.Application also maintains user's portfolio.